Danychr1/Project-IV-Refactoring-with-AWS/README.md

  * Proposed Solution
 To address these issues, we leveraged AWS-managed PaaS (Platform as a Service) and SaaS (Software as a Service) solutions.
 Key benefits include:

-  * Infrastructure as Code (IaC): Automate infrastructure deployment.
+   a.
+Infrastructure as Code (IaC): Automate infrastructure deployment.

-  * Flexibility: Pay-as-you-go pricing model.
+   b.
+Flexibility: Pay-as-you-go pricing model.

-  * Streamlined Management: Simplify infrastructure administration.
+   c.
+Streamlined Management: Simplify infrastructure administration.

-  * Scalability: Automate scaling of services.
+   d.
+Scalability: Automate scaling of services.

-  * Reduced Overhead: Eliminate the need for large operational teams.
+   e.
+Reduced Overhead: Eliminate the need for large operational teams.

 * AWS Services Overview
  - Front-End Components